-Potatoes contain significant amounts of fiber, which helps lower the total amount of cholesterol in the blood, thereby decreasing the risk of heart disease.
-In one study, those who consumed 4,069 milligrams of potassium per day had a 49 percent lower risk of death from ischemic heart disease compared with those who consumed less potassium (about 1,000 milligrams per day).
+Potatoes contain significant amounts of fiber.
+Fiber helps lower the total amount of cholesterol in the blood, thereby decreasing the risk of heart disease.

 6) Digestion and regularity

-Because of their fiber content, potatoes help to prevent constipation and promote regularity for a healthy digestive tract.
+The fiber content in potatoes helps prevent constipation and promote regularity for a healthy digestive tract.

 7) Weight management and satiety

-Potatoes are a great source of vitamin B6, which plays a vital role in energy metabolism by breaking down carbohydrates and proteins into glucose and amino acids.
+Potatoes are a great source of vitamin B6.
+This plays a vital role in energy metabolism, by breaking down carbohydrates and proteins into glucose and amino acids.
 These smaller compounds are more easily utilized for energy within the body.

-Collagen, the skin's support system, relies on vitamin C as an essential nutrient that works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
-Vitamin C also promotes collagen's ability to smooth wrinkles and improve overall skin texture.
+Collagen is the skin's support system.
+Vitamin C works as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
+Vitamin C also helps collagen smooth wrinkles and improve overall skin texture.

 - 0 grams of cholesterol